0xZakk/lesson-template/README.md

 them.
 It's a great time for them to take notes about important concepts before applying them in an exercise.

-Demos correspond to the "I do" portion of scaffolding from consultant trainging.
+Demos correspond to the "I do" portion of scaffolding from consultant training.

 ## Exercise: Write an Exercise